dhelmr/master-thesis/README.md

 Furthermore, the original LID-DS implementation of the SOM is modified, and the Word2Vec-Vectors are modified to ensure deterministic behavior.

+The directory `experiments/` contains the configuration files for all experiments utilizing the LID-DS.
+They are stored as yaml files in order to ensure reproducibility and transparency.

+The `test/` directory contains various unit tests for the added source code.

+The root directory contains various scripts (`make_*.sh`) that are used to create the results shown in the thesis (e.g. diagrams and tables).

 ---

 ## Reproducing Experiments